Driving While Drivers License is Invalid, Suspended

-Suspended Texas Driver License related criminal charges may seem innocent, and in most cases they are, but they are violations of the law in Texas that are prosecuted without much compassion at the Harris County Courthouse in downtown Houston on a daily basis.
+Criminal charges related to driving with a suspended license may seem innocent, and in most cases they are, but they are violations of the law.
+In Texas and especially Harris County, these cases are prosecuted without much compassion on a normal basis.

 Arrested for DWLI or DWLS?